 Throughout the whole concert Garland is cracking jokes, talking to people in the audience, and being the excellent crowd pleaser she always was.

 Then there was the closing song, her signature, “Over the Rainbow.”
-For each live Garland album I own, I always hold my breath for this one, especially in her latter years.
+For each live Garland album I own, I always hold my breath for this one, especially in her later years.
 You could sense and feel the hurt and anguish that was in her life, but this version took a different twist.

 During this rendition of “Over the Rainbow” Garland sounded happy.
 She sounded close to her rainbow.
 Was she almost there?
 Or was that actress coming out in fine form?
 It makes me ponder these last moments in her career and life that ended on June 22nd, 1969, just four months after this recording.
 I hope she was happy.
 I hope she was satisfied and realized just how amazing she truly was.
 This was the last recording of her London engagement.